Native North American Homeschool Day at the Carlos

 Rotunda, Level One

-Homeschool students and parents are invited to participate in an exciting afternoon of exploration in Indigenous Beauty.
+Homeschool students and parents are invited to participate in an exciting afternoon of exploration in Indigenous Beauty: Masterworks of American Indian Art from the Diker Collection.
 Museum docents will tour groups through the exhibition featuring works of art by tribes and First Nations from across the North American continent.
 In the exhibition, families will work with maps by artist Aaron Carapella (Cherokee), who, dissatisfied with the maps created by non-Native cartographers, made his own to reflect pre-contact cultures and Native place and tribe names.
 In the exhibition and in the studio, students will explore ledger paintings, a form of Plains Indian narrative art often depicting personal and group histories such as hunting and battle scenes.
 The term comes from the accounting ledger books that became a source for paper after the buffalo were wiped out and their hides were no longer available to Plains artists.

 The Michael C. Carlos Museum welcomes homeschool school groups to explore the Museum's collections and special exhibitions with members of the Museum's Docent Guild.